vaadin/vaadin-flow-karaf-example/README.md

 ## Build and run a Vaadin web application OSGi bundle
-The simplest way to start the project is run command `mvn install -Prun`.
+The simplest way to start the project is run command `mvn install` to install project artifact and `mvn install -Prun` to run Karaf OSGi container.
-This command build the starter project and run it in Karaf.

 Note that it needs some time to deploy and start all the features so it may take some time when the URL http://localhost:8181 starts to work.